opensafely/documentation/docs/getting-started/how-to/use-github-codespaces-in-your-project/index.md

 and should only need to do this once for it to apply to all codespaces you create.

 See [GitHub's information on Visual Studio Code's telemetry for more details](https://docs.github.com/en/site-policy/privacy-policies/github-codespaces-privacy-statement).

-## Feedback

-We are still investigating how we can make Codespaces more useful for researchers working on OpenSAFELY projects.

-Please feel free to ask us questions, tell us about problems you find, or give us any other feedback on the use of Codespaces with OpenSAFELY or this documentation.

-Ways to contact us are listed on our ["How to get help"](../../../how-to-get-help.md) page.